 The Ocean Alphabet Book Jerry Pallottas Alphabet Books goes through the creatures of the ocean in alphabetical order providing a little snippet of information about each creature and an illustration.
 This is a great book for the literacy corner in a classroom or for those ocean mad tots that you’re working on alphabets with.

 We seem to have focused on the life in the oceans so far but this book Oceans Of The World In Color: Marine Life and Oceanography for Children goes into more details about the oceans themselves, where they can be found, what they are like, their names as well as a little on the creatures that live there.

 Can you find the creatures hidden in How to Hide an Octopus and Other Sea Creatures Reading Railroad while you do, and believe me that it can be a little bit difficult to find, read about the creatures and learn as you do.

-Under the Sea Books for Young Toddlers
+Under the Sea Creature Books for Toddlers

 Books that are sensory are a hit with young toddlers and also older ones too, and Discovery Kids Splash in the Ocean! with 10 different sounds will sure to be a hit with them.
 Read along, press the buttons and learn about the Under Sea World.

 Look and Learn with this National Geographic favourite for toddlers – with simple words and bright colourful pictures National Geographic Kids Look and Learn will grow with you and your child.

 With a finger puppet and in board book format In My Ocean is perfect to read with babies and toddlers.
 Read along and discover what makes the ocean such a great place for the little dolphin to live in.

 Favourite Under the Sea and Ocean Animal Fiction Books